-The Store of the Future is a term that’s jumped around the retail scene for years.
-Whenever I’ve seen an interpretation of it – it’s a fixture driven, plastic and metal mélange of Hollywood’s image of the future.
-Sort of “Retailing 2002, a Space Odyssey.”
-But, people aren’t buying.
+Store of the Future is a term that has circulated in the ideal scene for years.
+Whenever I see an interpretation of this – it’s a mix of plastic and metal powered by the light fixtures of the Hollywood image of the future.
+A sort of “Retailing 2002, Space Odyssey.”
+But as people are not buying.

-The future is here and now and things are being done the same old way in the futile hopes that consumers will revert back to their old buying patterns – predictable and profitable.
-When I’m asked to design a store, the client tells me the merchandise assortment, square feet, the budget and store concept.
-I’m asked to figure out the floor plan, fixture the store, pick all the surface colors and give them visual merchandising and display ideas.
-When all is said and done – there’s another box with stuff in it sitting pretty and waiting for people to notice it and come in to buy.
+The future is here and now and things are done the same way, in the futile hope that consumers will revert to their old buying patterns – predictable and profitable.
+When I am asked to design a store, the customer tells me the variety of products, the square meters, the budget, and the store concept.
+I’m asked to find the floor plan, fix the store, choose all the surface colors, and give them visual merchandising and display ideas.
+When all is said and done – there is another box with beautiful things inside and waiting for people to notice and come in to buy.

-Mike Wittenstein, an Atlanta-based strategist with a clear way of seeing things, has some very different ideas about what the Store of the Future is and how to use it strategically to create more value for customers and for shareholders.
-His focus is unique, practical and today.
+Mike Wittenstein, an Atlanta-based strategist with a clear way of looking at things, has some very different ideas about what the Store of the Future is and how to strategically build it to create more value for customers and shareholders.
+Its focus is unique, practical and today.

-Click to download the full PDF with this story.
+Click to download the complete PDF with this one.